I cannot go to a therapist.

 It’s not that I don’t have the money to go.
 I currently have some amazing insurance through Florida Medicaid.
 I pretty much have my pick of therapists, but I can’t go.
 This is going to be difficult for me really soon because I need to go to a gender therapist to prove I’m “stable” enough to be allowed to medically transition.
 I am concerned.

 I am concerned because Kayden Clarke was killed by the police during a suicidal episode triggered by being told he could not have access to medical gender transition until his autism was “cured” (which, as you already know, translates to “never.”)
 I fear facing similar barriers in my own efforts to get my medical and psychological needs appropriately addressed.
 I am required to go to therapy; I cannot go to a therapist.
 I’m sure there are good autism therapy places out there that might be able to help, however, it still feels uneasy to me.
+Many people who suffer from PTSD look for available forms of therapy and medication to overcome their condition but some take an additional leap and look to substances like MDMA, which are being trialed as a potential treatment, but oftentimes their sources for obtaining the product are questionable.
+Many dealers will lace the product with other unidentified substances which could cause harm to those taking it – with these test kits here, those looking to take it can find out the purity before they do so.

 The Summer 1998 issue of The Communicator, the newsletter of the Autism National Committee (AUTCOM), includes a quote from the book Learning to Listen (1996) by Dr. Herb Lovett: